Skip to content

 The most aggressive hiring in Austin right now is happening in the physical and deep-tech spaces.
 This is driven by massive, multi-year physical investments:

-• Tesla (Gigafactory Texas): Tesla continues to hire across manufacturing, robotics, and operations roles tied to physical automation.
+• Tesla (Gigafactory Texas): 10,000+ employees (3,500+ engineers, plus ~22,000 manufacturing workers), hiring across manufacturing, robotics, and operations tied to physical automation.

 • Applied Materials & NXP Semiconductors: These giants are driving a localized silicon boom, pulling talent from across the country.

 If you are looking for semiconductor jobs in Austin, or AI infrastructure jobs in Texas, this is where the leverage lies.
-And the compensation reflects this urgency.
+The compensation reflects this urgency.
 Senior hardware and AI infrastructure engineers are increasingly commanding total compensation packages in the mid-to-high six figures, while traditional SaaS generalist roles remain stagnant or face downward pressure.

 The Grid Constraint: Data Centers, Power, Cooling